hagen-larsen-hl/3MusketeersAndARifleman/README.md

 System check identified no issues (0 silenced).
 ```

-The unit tests test all the data base obejcts to make sure that everything is working with inserting things into the database and making sure the connectins all work
+The unit tests test all the data base objects and connections by inserting things into the database and then recalling them and comparing

 ## System Testing Instructions